How to Become a School-based Speech-Language Pathologist

 Step 3: Apply for Speech-Language Pathologist Certification

-Some states require SLPs to hold the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).
+While not all states mandate it, the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from ASHA is the recognized national credential and is required or strongly preferred by most school employers.
+In many states, holding the CCC-SLP also expedites the process of obtaining a teaching credential.
 You can apply to begin the ASHA certification process after passing the Praxis exam and before starting a clinical fellowship.

 To obtain the CCC-SLP, you must complete a clinical fellowship after graduating from an SLP degree program.
 During your clinical fellowship, you will practice speech-language pathology under the supervision of a licensed SLP.
 Most states require at least 36 weeks and 1,260 hours of clinical fellowship experience, following ASHA certification guidelines.
-If you are interested in a career in the schools, it’s a good idea to secure your clinical fellowship in a school.
+If you are planning a school-based career, completing your clinical fellowship in a school setting is strongly recommended as it provides directly relevant experience, strengthens your job applications, and in many states, counts toward the supervised hours required for a teaching credential.

 Step 5: Obtain State Speech-Language Pathologist Licensure